Stacked Menu with Dropdown

 🎵 The Soundtrack Of My Life

-Prompted to write and publish this page ‘for posterity’ after a conversation with @hutaffe on Micro Blog after I asked him to summarize the ‘soundtrack of his life’.
+Prompted to write and publish this page ‘for posterity’ after a conversation with @hutaffe on Micro Blog when I asked him to summarize the ‘soundtrack of his life’.

 Not unnaturally he asked me what mine was, which got me to thinking, because a few years ago - it was easy;